rust-lang/book/src/ch08-01-vectors.md

   | - immutable borrow ends here
 ```

-This violates one of the ownership rules we covered in Chapter 4: the `push`
-method needs to have a mutable borrow to the `Vec`, and Rust doesn't allow any
-immutable borrows in the same scope as a mutable borrow.

-The reason behind disallowing references to the first element in a vector while
+This code might look like it should work: why should a reference to the first
+element care about what changes about the end of the vector?
+The reason why
-trying to add a new item to the end is due to the way vectors work.
-Adding a
+this code isn't allowed is due to the way vectors work.
+Adding a new element
-new element onto the end of the vector might require allocating new memory and
+onto the end of the vector might require allocating new memory and copying the
-copying the old elements over to the new space, in the circumstance that there
+old elements over to the new space, in the circumstance that there isn't enough
-isn't enough room to put all the elements next to each other where the vector
+room to put all the elements next to each other where the vector was.
+In that
-was.
-In that case, the reference to the first element would be pointing to
+case, the reference to the first element would be pointing to deallocated
-deallocated memory.
-The borrowing rules prevent programs from ending up in that
+memory.
+The borrowing rules prevent programs from ending up in that situation.
-situation.

 > Note: For more on this, see [The Nomicon][nomicon].